 Stop headaches in children

-Child in the waiting roomAbout half of the children know headaches and migraines at school, in their parents' house or in their free time.
-Almost 90,000 children are affected in Schleswig-Holstein.
-Six percent of them have headaches once a week or more often.
-Without early help, many of these children become more or permanent in the headache.
-The Techniker Krankenkasse (TK) in Schleswig-Holstein shows that there is an alternative to chronic pain and suffering with two courses: “Stop the headache” and “headache school”.
-The programs will be in cooperation with Techniker Krankenkasse, Prof. Dr. Hartmut Göbel from the Pain Clinic Kiel, teachers and resident therapists implemented.
-The aim is to relieve headaches in children and at the same time reduce or even make medication consumption superfluous.
+Approximately half of all children experience headaches and migraines at school, at home, or during leisure activities.
+In Schleswig-Holstein, nearly 90,000 children are affected.
+Six percent of them suffer from headaches once a week or more frequently.
+Without early intervention, many of these children experience headaches more often or even chronically.
+The Techniker Krankenkasse (TK) health insurance company in Schleswig-Holstein demonstrates that there is an alternative to chronic pain and suffering with two courses: "Stop the Headache" and "Headache School."
+These programs are implemented in cooperation with the TK, Prof. Dr. Hartmut Göbel from the Kiel Pain Clinic, teachers, and independent therapists.
+The goal is to alleviate headaches in children while simultaneously reducing or even eliminating the need for medication.

 Stop the headache

-“Stop the headache” is aimed at children and adolescents between eight and fourteen years who already suffer from headaches or migraines.
-Current advice and treatment should be made available to you nationwide.
-The prerequisite for participation is a medical certificate that the child has been suffering from tension headache or migraines for more than six months.
-The effectiveness of the program was demonstrated in a study by the University of Göttingen: The number of headache days among the participating children can be significantly reduced by the treatment.
-The medication was also reduced.
+“Stop the Headache” is aimed at children and adolescents between the ages of eight and fourteen who already suffer from headaches or migraines.
+The program offers them access to modern advice and treatment nationwide.
+Participation requires a doctor's certificate confirming that the child has been suffering from tension headaches or migraines for more than six months.
+The program's effectiveness has been demonstrated in a study conducted by the University of Göttingen: the number of headache days among participating children can be significantly reduced through treatment.
+Medication use also decreased.

-The courses are started as required.
-You will take place nationwide in cooperating focus practices in Schleswig-Holstein.
-More information is available from the course leaders.
-You can find the addresses and further information on our homepage.
+Courses are started as needed.
+They take place throughout Schleswig-Holstein at cooperating specialist practices.
+Further information is available from the course instructors.
+Addresses and additional information can be found on our website.
 You can register directly.

-If you have any questions, you can contact the organization phone of the Pain Clinic Kiel:
+If you have any questions, please contact the Kiel Pain Clinic's organizational hotline:

 Headache School

-In view of these facts, primary school teacher Karin Frisch and neurologist Prof. Dr. Hartmut Göbel, Kiel Pain Clinic, developed a teaching unit that will be made available to teachers.
-To date, there are no measures or concepts to prevent headaches at school that are specifically aimed at teachers and students.
-Teachers, students and parents should be comprehensively informed in order to achieve greater awareness of headache disorders in school-age children.
-Knowledge about headache disorders, recognizing the different forms and passing on various behavioral measures can lead to headaches being recognized early and special measures being initiated, such as discussions with parents, involving specialists and doctors.
-The homepage provides all the necessary materials .
+In light of these facts, primary school teacher Karin Frisch and neurologist Prof. Dr. Hartmut Göbel from the Kiel Pain Clinic have developed a teaching unit that is available to teachers.
+Currently, there are no measures or programs specifically designed for teachers and students to prevent headaches in schools.
+Teachers, students, and parents should be comprehensively informed to raise awareness of headache disorders in school-aged children.
+Knowledge about headache disorders, the ability to recognize different types, and the dissemination of various coping strategies can lead to early detection of headaches and the initiation of specific measures, such as parent-teacher conferences, consultation with specialists, and medical professionals.
+All necessary materials available free of charge on the website.